game-fuse/gamefusedocs/docs/Blueprints Unreal/friends.md

 # Friends System

+!!! note
+    These Docs are WIP and will be updated with Visual Blueprint Examples.
+Please see [Class Methods](class%20methods.md) for visual examples.

 The GameFuse Friends System allows you to implement social features in your game, such as sending friend requests, accepting or declining requests, and managing a friends list.

 ## Getting Started with Friends